enochytchen/academic-kickstart/content/tutorials/ratetable/content/index.md

 The syntax used in this tutorial can be found [here](https://enochytchen.com/tutorials/ratetable/content/create_ratetable.R).

 ### Data preparation
-First, please install and use the packages needed in the following syntax, and read the colon data.
+Install required packages and read the data.
+We are using a data set containing information on individuals diagnosed with colon cancer (because the data are publically available).
+In a real application we would use data on individuals randomly selected from the general population.

 ```r
 #' 1 Preparation